1948 ICF Canoe Sprint World Championships

 The 1948 ICF Canoe Sprint World Championships were held in London, Great Britain.
 This event was held under the auspices of the International Canoe Federation, formed in 1946 from the Internationale Repräsentantenschaft Kanusport (IRK).

 The men's competition consisted of four kayak events.
 One kayak event was held for the women.
 The women's distance was reduced from 600 m to 500 m at these championships.
 These events were extraordinary since they were not included in the 1948 Summer Olympics, also held in London.

-This was the second championships in flatwater racing and the first one after World War II ended.
+These were the second championships in flatwater racing and the first ones after World War II ended.